Youth Development and Opportunity

 nshaw@unionsettlement.org

-21st Century Community Learning Center (K-8th)
+21st Century Community Learning Center (K-12th)

-Since 2022 we have offered a 21st Century Community Learning Center program at PS/MS 108 School of Authors, with a mission of uniting school, family, and community to help young people achieve their full potential.
+Since 2022 we have offered a 21st Century Community Learning Center program at PS/MS 108 School of Authors, and Esperanza Preparatory Magnet School – MS372 with a mission of uniting school, family, and community to help young people achieve their full potential.
 We serve elementary and middle school students at PS/MS 108 with services emphasizing personalized instruction, student wellness, readiness to learn, community partnerships, and family engagement as key strategies to leverage better academic and social-emotional outcomes among high-need students.
 Key objectives of the program include increasing student attendance, providing mental health support for students and their families, and providing workshops for parents and families on topics including healthy living, college readiness, and cyberbullying prevention.
 Our partners include Chase Bank, which provides financial literacy curriculums and workshops for parents; Asphalt Green to assist students with achieving health through a lifetime of sports and fitness; and Springboard Collaborative, to improve academic outcomes while strengthening family-educator relationships.

 Destynee Arnold